Pioreactor/docs.pioreactor/developer-guide/20-User interface/01-introduction.md

 ### Backend

-The backend app is a Flask app, with entry point in `/var/www/pioreactorui/main.fcgi`.
+The backend app is a Flask app, with entry point in `/opt/pioreactor/venv/bin/pioreactor-fcgi`.
 The app uses Huey as background workers to perform `pio` tasks, save to disk, etc. Huey is controlled by systemd `huey.service`.
-The API is [available here](/developer-guide/web-ui-api)
+The APIs are [here](/developer-guide/api-reference) and [here](/developer-guide/unit-api-reference).

 :::info
 Both workers and leaders have this backend.
 However, workers only use expose the `/unit_api/` endpoints.
-See full list [here](/developer-guide/web-ui-api).
 :::

 ### Frontend

 The frontend is a React app, built with Material UI.
-The source code is at [pioreactorui_frontend](https://github.com/Pioreactor/pioreactorui_frontend).
+The source code is at [pioreactorui_frontend](https://github.com/Pioreactor/pioreactor/tree/master/frontend).
 A lot of the "data" for the frontend comes from YAML files on the RPi's filesystem.
-For example, all the charts, activities, and automations are defined in their own YAML file in a `contrib` folder on the filesystem.
+For example, all the charts, activities, and automations are defined in their own YAML file in a `~/.pioreactor/` folder on the filesystem.
 This way, it's easy to add new data to the frontend without having to write new JS.

 ### DNS name resolution to `pioreactor.local`